kliment/Printrun/README.md

 A precompiled version is available at http://koti.kapsi.fi/~kliment/printrun/

-*Note:* Printserve is not currently included in the windows binary.
+*Note:* Prontserve is not currently included in the windows binary.

 ## Mac OS X

 A precompiled version is available at http://koti.kapsi.fi/~kliment/printrun/

-*Note:* Printserve is not currently included in the OSX binary.
+*Note:* Prontserve is not currently included in the OSX binary.

 ## Linux
 ### Ubuntu/Debian